 A. Maz.
 Ing.

 Corniglia was the perfect choice for me because the village fit my own “laid back” style of traveling.
+It was by far the best spot for traveling Cinque Terre alone.

 Not to mention, staying in Corniglia made me feel like a Romantic poet taking a European Grand Tour.
 In the evenings, I was even inspired me to do some creative writing.